 Bryson received his J.D. from University of Washington School of Law, where he was the Student Chair of the Dean’s Advisory Committee on Diversity, a participant in the Rural Alaska Tax Assistance Program and a member of the Black Law Students Association.
 He received his B.A. in Philosophy from Reed College here in Portland, Oregon.

-Bryson is admitted to practice as a member of the Oregon State Bar and the Washington State Bar Association as well as in the U.S. District Court for the District of Oregon and the Tribal Court of the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians.
+Bryson is admitted to practice as a member of the Oregon State Bar and the Washington State Bar Association as well as in the U.S. District Court for the District of Oregon.
 In addition, he is a member of the Multnomah Bar Association, the King County Bar Association and the American Bar Association.

 Bryson is very active in the community, particularly on issues of diversity, business development, education, and mentorship.
 His current activities include: